groyoh/libphonenumber-rb/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-This gem is an experiment to use Go libraries in Ruby via C-extensions.
+This gem is an experiment to use [Go libphonenumber](https://github.com/ttacon/libphonenumber) library in Ruby via C-extensions.

 It will compile the go file in `ext/libphonenumber/` into a standard shared object binary file (.so) exposing Go functions as C-style APIs.
 The gem will